1. LL.M. Residence and Credit Requirements

 a) One academic year in full-time residence.

 i.
-Degree candidates must register for at least nine to ten credits in the fall term, at least eight to ten credits in the spring term, and at least two credits in the winter term.
+Degree candidates must register for between nine and 10 credits in the fall term, between eight to ten credits in the spring term, and at least two credits in the winter term.
 In some cases, different minimums may apply for visa purposes.

 iii.
-For LL.M. candidates who do not hold a J.D. degree from a law school in the United States (including Puerto Rico), at least one of the following “primary” courses in U.S. law: Antitrust Law & Economics – U.S., Civil Procedure, Constitutional Law: First Amendment, Constitutional Law: Separation of Powers, Federalism, and the Fourteenth Amendment, Contracts, Corporations, Criminal Law, Evidence, Family Law, Legislation and Regulation, Property, Separation of Powers, Taxation, or Torts.
+For LL.M. candidates who do not hold a J.D. degree from a law school in the United States (including Puerto Rico), at least one of the following “primary” courses in U.S. law: Antitrust Law & Economics – Global; Civil Procedure; Constitutional Law: First Amendment; Constitutional Law: Separation of Powers, Federalism, and the Fourteenth Amendment; Contracts; Corporations; Criminal Law; Evidence (only those sections bearing three or more credits); Family Law; Legislation and Regulation; Property; Separation of Powers; Taxation; or Torts.

 Any questions about academic requirements should be directed to the Graduate Program Office.